oecheverri/ContractionTimer/README.md

 # ContractionTimer

-An app to time my wife's contractions when she goes into labour
+An app for iOS to time and analyze my wife's contractions when she goes into labour